 Richard & wife Anna

-Raised on a farm in rural northwest Mississipi, my love for weather actually grew out of a necessity of needing to know what the weather was going to do in order to work that day.
-My aunt and uncle that lived in Tennessee were storm spotters and that piqued my weather interests even more, because I thought that would be an awesome thing to do.
+Raised on a farm in rural northwest Mississippi, my love for weather actually grew out of a necessity of needing to know what the weather was going to do in order to work that day.
+My aunt and uncle who lived in Tennessee were storm spotters and that piqued my weather interests even more, because I thought that would be an awesome thing to do.
 By high school, I started following weather more intently, even going out with my video camera and taking footage of thunderstorms, lightning, clouds, whatever looked “cool”.
-I was able to access weather information on the internet, and tried to learn as much as I could.
-My dad encouraged my weather interest by taking me to a storm spotting class put on by the National Weather Service in Memphis, which really started my professional carrer path.
+I was able to access weather information on the internet, and then tried to learn as much as I could.
+My dad encouraged my weather interest by taking me to a storm spotting classes that were put on by the National Weather Service in Memphis, which really started my professional career path.

 In January 2006, I met my wife, Anna, through a mutual friend.
 We visited Anna's hometown, Tahlequah, a few times, and decided to move here in February of 2007.
 We got engaged in November 2006 and were married October 17th, 2009 in Wagoner on Fort Gibson Lake.